aappddeevv/scala-vdom/README.md

 It is known that this does not support IE8, too many exceptions and issues with Internet Explorer.
 It's possible that more modern versions of IE may work Ok.
 Over time, we may be able to provide better support to various generations of IE, but it appears to be very difficult to do so.

 ## Issues
-There are many issues that currently make this library unusable for production use.
+There are many issues that currently make this library less than ideal for use.
 These issues will be resolved in future releases.

-* There are no optimizations in the diff'ing algorithm.
+* There are very few optimizations in the diff'ing algorithm.
 It's a straight diff of the entire tree.
 * Adjacent VText nodes have bad behavior when rendered in the DOM.
 Browsers merge text nodes together in some cases.
 The general rule is to avoid adjacent text nodes in your virtual dom.
-* No support is provided for events.
+* Support is provided for events through a Delegate procedure, but I would like to improve it.
 * The presence of the correct ExceutionContext still needs to be traced and worked out so that it can always be specified by the programmer.
 * Should diff'ing and rendering have Future return values to allow them to be async by default?